notofonts/noto-sans-nushu/README.md

 * be also sewn on silk cloths as decorative items or cotton or silk belts (带子花) for newborns clothes, with characters for happiness and health as a lucky charm

 ![Silk belts](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/06-silk-belt.jpg)
-*silk belts woven with Nüshu characters in, courtesy of the Nüshu script Museum*
+*Silk belts woven with Nüshu characters in, courtesy of the Nüshu script Museum*

 Nüshu allowed farmland and mountain village women not only to communicate between each other when they were not allowed to write or read, but also to develop their very own culture.